caffeine-storm/bear-wiki/Features.md

 * Support multiple character encoding (partial since 2.3.0, planed ...)

+## Support dry run

+When the project size is big, the project build is probably slow.
+To reduce the time is spent with the compilation database creation, there are several possibilities.
+One technique is commonly called "dry run", when the build is not executed, but the plan is printed to the console.
+If such output can be provided by the build system, Bear should be able to parse that output and generate a compilation database.
+The other way to shorten the time is when the compiler wrappers are not calling the real compiler, but fake the execution with an empty output file.

+* Support "dry run" for build systems (planned ...)
+* Support "fake run" for build systems (planned ...)

 ## Support MS Windows

 Have seen PR with MinGW (to use the same library preload trick), but this can be extended for other "normal" users too.